 The Contractor is still finalizing the landscaping works, the landscape and visual site audit will be conducted once planting on the golf course are completed.
 According to the site audit observation, approximate 40-50% compensatory trees have died.

 Soil Nutrient

 No soil nutrient analysis was carried out during this reporting month.
+The soil nutrient sampling will be carried out in October 2008 and available in November 2008.

 1. Introduction

 1.1 Background of the Project